cltl/teiReader/README.md

 Formatting is minimal:

 - Line-break elements are ignored
-- Text elements that are interrupted by page breaks are regrouped (hyphens marking line breaks are removed)
+- 'fw' elements are ignored